phaserjs/phaser/README.md

 * TypeScript definition updates to help fix for the `noimplicitany` option (thanks @Waog #1088)
 * All of the Pixi geom classes have been removed from the build file as they aren't needed (the Phaser.Geom classes overwrite them), saving some space in the process.

-### p2.js changes

-* DistanceConstraint signature changed to take the new localAnchors.
-* RevoluteConstraint signature changed to include worldPivot

 ### New Features

 * Device will now detect for Kindle and PS Vita (thanks @lucbloom)